-All appropriation bills must be sponsored by a representative and introduced in the House of Representatives.
+All appropriation bills must be sponsored by a member of the House of Representatives and introduced in that chamber no later than Day 62 of the Legislative Session.
 Deadlines for transmittal of appropriation bills are later than the deadlines for general bills.
-Current rules do not establish a deadline for requesting appropriation bills.
+Day 45 is the last day to request appropriation bills.
+For more information, the Legislative Fiscal Division provides in-depth training materials for legislators.